 Malaysians work approximately eight hours per day, and the working week is five or sometimes six days a week.
-Normal business hours are from 9am until 5pm.
+Normal business hours are from 9am to 5pm.
 Annual leave entitlements vary according to the length of one's employment, but the country also has a large number of public holidays, particularly religious holidays, because of the variety of cultures and ethnicities.